 Depending on your situation, sometimes protecting your assets is a primary goal.
 Consult with an elder law attorney so that you can use both state and federal laws to protect your assets the best that you can.
 Structuring your assets in a certain way can sometimes lower the amount of your income and help you become eligible for government assistance.

-An elder law attorney can also help you plan for various events.
+An elder law attorney in NY can also help you plan for various events.
 For example, if one person goes into a long-term care facility, your attorney can help you plan for protecting the spouse who is still living at home.
 In some events, you might be able to use assets to pay off debts or expenses now so that you can qualify for Medicaid sooner.

 There are also retirement vehicles, trusts, gifting laws and life insurance that can come into play depending on where you live.